MikeRund/Mancala/README.md

 pull this branch to test the Leaderboard ( •_•)

-Main.java is there only for testing
+Main.java and addPlayerGUI are there only for testing